smpetersgithub/AdvancedSQLPuzzles/Database Articles/Behavior Of Nulls/Behavior_of_Nulls.md

 -----

+### Variables and Scalar Subquery

 By contrast, assigning the result of a scalar subquery with `SET` produces null when the subquery returns no rows:

+Also use care when a `SELECT` assignment can process multiple rows; the final assigned value can depend on plan and processing order unless the query guarantees one row.

 ```sql
 DECLARE @Test VARCHAR(100) = 'Default';